almossawi/badarguments/extras/content/posts/main/index.md

 Again, the author is not _really_ saying an entire ethnic group is akin to fleas that must be exterminated, preemptively.
 That's what the literature says. _What is a man like me supposed to do_?

+At a news conference, when asked by whether the UK would go into another lockdown, British Prime Minister Boris Johnson says

+"I am hopeful, **I don't see anything in the data** right now that would cause us to deviate from the roadmap, but we have got to remain humble in the face of nature and we have to be prepared to do whatever it takes to protect the British public."

+In response, on an episode of the TV show _Have I Got News for You_, regular guest Paul Merton makes the following quip

+"It’s one of those ways the English language can fool and bemuse you.
+[He says] 'I don’t see anything in the data', not, 'There isn’t anything in the data'."

 **Quotations**.
 Single or double quotes can be used to cast doubt on something that may not be at all controversial, often in a crafty way that's meant to come across as objective.
 For instance,

 “The protestors attempted to hold **‘a prayer vigil'** at City Hall and were arrested.”